 Where “tooth and gum” powders go wrong

 I’ve tried several “tooth and gum” powders which advertise they can help promote healthy gums and breath.
 Sadly, they don’t really address the root of the problem.
-Rather, they’re just a general dental product like a good toothpaste, except for having natural and organic ingredients.
+Rather, they’re just general dental products like good toothpaste except for having natural and organic ingredients.

 I’ve learned that they’re basically an enhanced alternative to regular toothpaste: They’re good for cleaning your teeth using naturally sourced ingredients (with brands like Frau Fowler using organic ones) but that’s about it.